 Tendinosis can result from long hours of activities such as playing sports, using computers, playing musical instruments, or doing manual labor.
 It can result from activities performed as part of your profession or recreation.
 Some occupations that have increased risk for chronic tendon injuries include assembly line workers, mail sorters, computer programmers, writers, court recorders, data entry processors, sign language interpreters, cashiers, professional athletes, and musicians.

 Another risk factor for tendon problems is the use of certain drugs; four classes of drugs have been associated with tendinopathy: quinolones, long-term glucocorticoids, statins, and aromatase inhibitors.
 The most press has probably gone to antibiotics in the fluoroquinolone family, such as Cipro.
 After taking these drugs some people can have serious tendon injuries.
-Not all patients are aware of this risk or given the chance to decide whether to take an alternative antibiotic.
+Not all patients are aware of this risk and given the chance to decide whether to take an alternative antibiotic.
 For help or more information you can visit this website: SaferPills.org, The Quinolone Vigilance Foundation, and there is a case study with quite a bit of information here.
 I receive so many emails from people about fluoroquinolones that I thought I should mention the issue even though it is a different topic than the overuse kind of tendinosis injuries addressed by this website.
 Some studies have also been done on statins.

-You can minimize your risk for tendinosis by using equipment that has good ergonomic design and is sized correctly for your body, by using good technique for your activity (whether it is sports or music or typing), by taking plenty of breaks, by minimizing long overtime hours (easier said than done!), and by avoiding fluoroquinolone drugs (see the information in the Who Is At Risk section above for more about fluoroquinolones).
+You can minimize your risk for tendinosis by using equipment that has good ergonomic design and that is sized correctly for your body, by using good technique for your activity (whether it is sports, music, typing etc.), by taking plenty of breaks, by minimizing long overtime hours (easier said than done!), and by avoiding fluoroquinolone drugs (see the information in the Who Is At Risk section above for more about fluoroquinolones).
 You can also listen to your body's pain signals.
 Warning signs of tendinosis include burning, stinging, aching, tenderness to the touch, and stiffness.